cysouw/diathesis/text/c10_participle.md

 ### [ NA | PN ] *sein+Partizip* Conversive (*Erlebnispassiv*) {#sec:participles-sein-conversive}

-A group of emotional verbs like *verärgern* 'to irritate' [@next a] shows a special diathesis with the light verb *sein*.
+Some emotional verbs like *verärgern* 'to irritate' [@next a] evoke a special conversive diathesis with the light verb *sein* [@nedjalkov1988a: 422 calls these "emotive quasi-resultatives"].
 When used with a *sein+Partizip* construction, the original nominative subject (i.e. the cause of the emotional reaction, here *Nachricht* 'notice') can be retained as a governed preposition.
-This preposition differs between the verbs.
+This preposition differs between the various verbs that allow for such a diathesis.
 For example, the verb *verärgern* induces the preposition *über* [@next b].
-The special status of this preposition can be shown by using the *da+Preposition, dass* paraphrase [@next c], see [@sec:prepositions-identifying-governed-prepositions].
+The governed status of this preposition can be shown by using the *da+Preposition, dass* paraphrase [@next c], see [@sec:prepositions-identifying-governed-prepositions].

 ::: ex
 a.
 Die Nachricht verärgert mich.